CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 fi

-# Use GitHub API (gh CLI) to label the PR
+# Use GitHub API (gh CLI) to add the label

 gh pr edit $PR_NUMBER --repo $REPO --add-label "$LABEL"

-After committing the file to the main branch of the Repo, opening a new PR will automatically trigger GitHub Actions:
+After committing files to the repo’s main branch, opening a new PR will automatically trigger GitHub Actions:

-The Action execution status shows Queued, indicating that the task is waiting for the Runner to take over.
+Action execution status showing Queued means the task is waiting for a Runner to pick it up.

 Execution Result